 You might wonder how sitting in a chair and performing yoga would result in improved body movement and flexibility.
-Read on to understand why practicing chair yoga for senior beginners is a good idea.
+Read on to understand why practising chair yoga for seniors beginners is a good idea.

-Chair Yoga for Senior Beginners – The Reasons
+Chair Yoga for Seniors Beginners – The Reasons

 Chair Yoga helps maintain flexibility and muscle strength in the long run.
-However, if you feel a bit skeptical about including chair yoga for seniors poses in daily routine then read on below.
+However, if you feel a bit sceptical about including chair yoga for seniors poses in your daily routine then read on below.

 1. Helps Maintain Balance

-A major health issue you might suffer with old age is the loss of body balance.
+A major health issue you might suffer from old age is the loss of body balance.
 It occurs as a result of loss of muscle mass and bone density.
-Practicing different chair yoga poses corrects this issue and improve the body’s overall stability.
+Practising different chair yoga poses corrects this issue and improve the body’s overall stability.

 2. Yoga Chair Gives You Confidence